 OST files are located in the user’s system.
 But specifically where and how to access them becomes a question of grave concern.
-Sometimes users are so sceptical about them that they don’t wish to access OST files unless it is very much needed in the eleventh hour.
-When such situation arrives, at that point user starts looking for the possible location where the concerned OST file could be found.
+Sometimes users are so skeptical about it that they don’t wish to access OST files unless it is very much needed in the eleventh hour.
+When such situation arrives, at that point the user starts looking for the possible location where the concerned OST file could be found.
 In the meantime, to look for the concerned OST file, the naive users tend to delete the real files instead of obsolete.

 Is it really very easy to do?
 This question strikes the mind of the user whenever user thinks to locate the OST files.
 So, the abrupt response to any user for such question is – Yes, it is quite easy to locate the OST files and make the necessary changes.
 However, the condition applied is – ‘The location of OST file may differ with MS Outlook version being used’.

 Recommended: Methods to Convert OST to PST File Manually

 By the way, the default path locations for the Exchange OST files on the system are as follows:

 In detail, the default OST file locations for different Outlook versions are as under.

 For Outlook 2007 and older versions